-The Valentine’s day is observed in memory of the Saint Valentine who is said to have been executed on February 14th in A.D 470 for performing weddings for Roman soldiers (It was a violation of the Roman Law).
-May be that’s why he is called the Parton Saint of beloveds and people around the world celebrate romantic love on the day of his execution.
+Valentine’s day is observed in memory of Saint Valentine who is said to have been executed on February 14th in A.D 470 for performing weddings for Roman soldiers (It was a violation of the Roman Law).
+Maybe that’s why he is called the Parton Saint of beloveds and people around the world celebrate romantic love on the day of his execution.

-The book of 1st Corinthians was the first of two letters which Paul sent to the church in Corinth.
+The book of 1st Corinthians was the first of two letters that Paul sent to the church in Corinth.
 Its purpose was to address several issues which plagued the church.
-One of the issues were divisions.
-Paul dedicated the entire 13th chapter to emphasize the importance of brotherly love because the lack of it is the root cause of divisions.
+One of the issues was divisions.
+Paul dedicated the entire 13th chapter to emphasizing the importance of brotherly love because the lack of it is the root cause of divisions.

 1. Love is the rod for measuring spiritual maturity

 Read 1 Corinthians 13:1-2

 In our society people often measure the value of a person by his outward appearance, position, and wealth.
 One might say that doesn’t happen in the church.
 Truth be told it does.
 Have you ever asked someone to name a person he thinks most likely to be a spiritually mature Christian?
 There’s a good chance they will point to a person who has one or more gifts of the spirit.